 HIP is an exciting homeownership program for low to moderate-income households.
-Through HIP, participating households receive two grants to help them purchase and rehab a home in Ramsey County.
-For houses purchased in the City of Saint Paul, the household needs to purchase a vacant home.
-For houses purchased in the rest of Ramsey County, the family can choose from any house on the open real estate market.
-The grants are used to reduce the amount a household needs to purchase a home, and to ensure that the home purchased is structurally and mechanically safe and sound.
+Through HIP, participating households receive funds to help them purchase and rehab a home in Ramsey County.
+The program is available in the City of Saint Paul and suburban Ramsey County.
+With HIP, a family can choose a house on the open real estate market.
+The Rondo funds are used to reduce the amount a household needs to close on a home, and to ensure that the home purchased is structurally and mechanically safe and sound.

-HIP provides $15,000 to $25,000 in grant money to write down the purchase price of a house currently for sale in Ramsey County.
-The amount of the grant depends on need and eligibility of selected buyers.
+HIP provides funds to write down the purchase price of a house currently for sale in Ramsey County.
+The amount of the funds depends on need and eligibility of selected buyers.

 HIP Rehab Grant

-HIP provides grant funding of $25,000 to $50,000 for families and individuals to fix-up the houses they purchase through HIP.
-The grant is intended to ensure that HIP houses are decent, safe and mechanically and structurally sound.
-Rehab grant funds could be used for things like a new roof, a new furnace, and plumbing and electrical updates.
+HIP provides funding for households to fix-up the houses they purchase through HIP.
+The funds are intended to ensure that HIP houses are decent, safe and mechanically and structurally sound.
+Rehab funds are used for a new roof, a new furnace, and plumbing and electrical updates.
+Homes that are eligible for HIP must meed the HIP Property Criteria.
+Rondo CLT provides free property inspections for HIP properties.

-Houses purchased in the City of St. Paul are required to be vacant, and will receive up to $50,000 in rehab funds.
-Houses purchased in the rest of Ramsey County will receive up to $25,000 in rehab funds.
+Houses purchased in the City of St. Paul are required to be vacant or foreclosed, and will receive up to $50,000 in rehab funds.
+Houses purchased in suburban Ramsey County will receive up to $25,000 in rehab funds.

-The HIP Rehab Grant takes care of major repair and maintenance issues that are present at the time of purchase.
+The HIP Rehab funds take care of major repair and maintenance issues that are present at the time of purchase.
 HIP homebuyers won't have to worry about a large repair in their first few years of homeownership.

 How HIP Adds up